ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/examples/index.rst

    M(r) = M_{\rm total}\left(1 + \frac{a^2}{r^2}\right)^{-3/2}

-where :math:`a` is an arbitrary scale factor (which we set to :math:`3\pi / 16` when the virial radius is normalized to 1).
+where :math:`a` is an arbitrary scale factor (which is :math:`3\pi / 16` when the virial radius is normalized to 1).
 If we compare the mass-weighted cumulative radii of our ``Singles`` Pandas table to the analytic results, we can see:

 .. ipython:: python